 The course is divided into 10 modules.
 Each week, students will get access to a new page that contains materials for the given week.
-Each page consists of a link to video lectures, presentation slides and handouts, recommended reading materials, and additional supplementary materials (videos and/or readings) relevant to the module.
+Each page consists of presentation slides and handouts, recommended reading materials, and additional supplementary materials (videos and/or readings) relevant to the module.